drac-0/felixlabpy/README.md

 ![diagram](./felixlabpydiag)

-as i mentioned in reqirement before, you would need solenoid door lock 12 V. Here is the link to set it up
+as i mentioned in requirement before, you would need solenoid door lock 12 V. Here is the link to set it up

 [TUTORIAL](https://www.youtube.com/watch?v=0wYp7rd4IIo)

+## AFTERWORD

+*i hope my code is self explanatory enough therefore you find no confusion while reading it*